-DC output + Level on pin REM-SB + Parameter "REM-SB level" → Behavior HIGH + Normal Normal The DC output isn't locked.
-It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. + LOW + Inverted (if one parter) or via command from digital interrace. is off HIGH + Inverted The DC output locked.
+DC output + Level on pin REM-SB + Parameter "REM-SB level" → Behavior - HIGH Normal The DC output isn't locked.
+It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. is off т LOW + Inverted 7 (if one parter) or via command from digital interrace. + HIGH + Inverted The DC output locked.
 It can't be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
-When trying to switch on the device would simply not react. + LOW + Normal → b) Remote control of current and power
+When trying to switch on the device would simply not react.
+LOW + Normal →